-- 1. How to fit biological data to mathematical models (including how to assess the quality of a fit, the effects of noise, and the effects of incomplete data). - 2.
-How to compare multiple models using a single data set. - 3.
-How to compare multiple data using a single model. - 4.
+- 1. Examples of biological data where model fitting is useful. - 2.
+How to fit biological data to models (including how to assess the quality of a fit, the effects of noise, and the effects of incomplete data). - 3.
+How to compare two data sets using model fitting. - 4.
 Case studies and analysis of your own data.

 Course Format.
-Each of the three sections (above) will begin with a lecture followed by a live demonstration in Prism (15 minutes).
-Participants will then use Prism to carry out exercises themselves (15 minutes).
-In the last section, participants will analyze three case studies and/or their own data (30 minutes).
+Sections 1-3 (above) will begin with a lecture followed by a live demonstration in Prism.
+Participants will then use Prism to carry out exercises themselves.
+In the last section, participants will analyze three case studies and/or their own data.
 Instructors will be available throughout the workshop for assistance.